What is Financial Planning?

 Financial Planning FAQ’s

 Ans.
-Financial planning provides direction and meaning to your financial decisions.
-Buying a particular investment product might help you save adequately to finance your child’s higher education.
-You can also adapt more easily to life changes and feel more secure that your goals are on track.
-Financial planning helps you understand how each financial decision you make affects other areas of your finances.
+Financial planning gives direction and purpose to your financial decisions.
+For example, selecting a specific investment product can help ensure sufficient funds for a child’s higher education.
+It also allows you to adapt more easily to life changes while maintaining confidence that your goals remain on track.
+By understanding how each financial decision impacts other areas of your finances, financial planning helps you make informed choices and manage money more effectively.

 Ans.
 You may decide to seek help from a professional financial planner if: